Dornbi/plane-pilot/docs/music.md

    frames** (1814 with `kV3RestartFrames` at 1), which is exactly what the browser reference produces.
 That is a literal in the test, deliberately — deriving it would mean reimplementing the arbitration, which is the thing under test.
-6. **Hard restart, the volume ramp, and envelope tuning.** Ordered deliberately after the drums: both interact with every voice and are easier to get right against an arrangement that already exists. `V` in the menu lands here or is dropped (§9).
+6. **Hard restart, the volume ramp, and envelope tuning.** ✅ Mostly done, and not where the plan put it.
+The hard restart landed in phase 2 because voice 1 could not be written without it; the `kVolumeMix` composition table landed with it; `V` on every screen landed alongside phase 3.
+What is genuinely left is *envelope tuning* — the attack, decay and sustain nibbles of the five instruments, none of which has been judged by ear — and that is phase 8 work by nature, so it has moved there.

+   The lesson is about the phase list rather than the code: a phase defined as "the things that interact with every voice" cannot come after the voices, because the voices do not work without it.
-7. **Tests.** `music_test.cc` per §7, and the wiring in `c64o/test/Makefile`
+7. **Tests.** ✅ Done, in phase 2. `c64o/test/music_test.cc` and the wiring in
-   next to `sound_test`.
+   `c64o/test/Makefile` next to `sound_test`.
+It now carries 19 assertions and every later phase extended it rather than creating it — which is what §7 argued for and what sound.md's own phase 7 note records about `sound_test.cc`.
 8. **Verification.** VICE, PAL and NTSC, 6581 and 8580.
 Everything in §9 is
    queued behind it, because all of it is a judgement by ear.